TrueAbastien/Empire-GameModeManager-Wiki/doc/TeamFight.md

 #### <ins>Prefix:</ins> **Team**

 * Each team is spawned somewhere, in a selected room in a selected zone.
+* The teams no longer need to be fair (configurable).
 * Before the game starts, every doors is locked.
 * In the waiting phase, players may receive items and ammos and will be moved on room changed.
 * Once the game starts, the doors open and players are free to kill the other team players.